 Find out the correct pixels per inch that the lab needs to print.
 It’ll be somewhere around 150PPI.
 Some labs say 100PPI, some say 200PPI.
 Some even say 300ppi – I can assure you this is unnecessarily high, but if that’s what they want, well, I guess that’s what you’ll have to give them.

 How much extra image do they need to wrap around the side and back of the frame?
 This will depend to a large degree on the thickness of the frame.
 Sometimes it’ll be one inch, sometimes two inches.

 They’ll ask for either sRGB or Adobe RGB.
 Or, they might say it doesn’t matter which you choose.
 Or, they mightn’t know what you’re talking about, in which case run a mile, and choose another lab.

 For this tutorial, I’m going to pretend that I want to print a 20×30 inch canvas.
 I’m going to assume that my lab requires 150PPI, 1.5 inches of bleed for wrapping, and sRGB colour space.

 Part 2: Setting up the template

 Create a new blank image by going to the File menu and choosing New.

 Enter all the necessary info.
-Enter the width and height of your canvas print (the finished size, I mean – ignore the extra for now); and the resolution and color profile that your lab advised.
-Use white as the background color:
+Enter the width and height of your canvas print (the finished size, I mean – ignore the extra for now); and the resolution and colour profile that your lab advised.
+Use white as the background colour: